At our family clinic we focus on excellence, integrity, and quality health care!

 - Healthy diet and exercise strategies are taught

-- Medical advice given to the parent and child where appropriate
+- Medical advice given to both parent and child where appropriate

-Generally, a CBC (complete blood count), chemistry panel and UA (urinalysis) are performed.
-Your doctor will discuss your results with you.
-Other tests may be performed depending on your age, gender, family history and your personal medical history.
+A: Generally, a CBC (complete blood count), chemistry panel and UA (urinalysis) are ordered.
+Your doctor will discuss the results with you.
+Other testing may be done depending on a patient’s age, gender, family history and personal medical history.

-Your First Physicians doctor will make an assessment of the results of his tests and assessments and discuss any areas of concern with you and how you can improve them.
-Patients needing weight loss, chronic condition control, or help with breaking smoking or drug habits will be given information and referrals to help them make healthy changes for overall wellness.
+A: Your First Physicians doctor will assess the results and discuss any areas of concern with you.
+Patients seeking to lose weight, manage chronic conditions, or quit smoking or another drug addiction will be given information and referrals to help them make healthy lifestyle changes.